Robiathin/script-manager/README.md

 Script-Manager will work with any executable file.
 Meaning, scripts that have `#!` to specify an interpreter or compiled executables (Such as a C program).

+The output from echoing files, searching or listing files is paged by default unless the output is piped or if the `-p` flag is set.
+By default less is used as the pager, but this can be changed by setting the `SMPAGER` environment variable.

 It is possible to edit files directly using:

 ```sh